 A temperate climate and longer growing season are ideal for corn.
 An acre of farmland produces more corn than wheat, making corn the more profitable grain, while the higher yields also drive up land values.
 Corn has long grown in southern Ontario’s mild climate, but for Canadians to be big players in the crop at a new order of magnitude they must plant in the vast farmland of the prairie provinces.
 Farmers sowed a record 121,400 hectares (300,000 acres) of corn in Manitoba, Saskatchewan and Alberta this year.
 That compares with an estimated 96.9 million acres sown in the U.S.

 Global corn demand has outstripped supplies three of the past four years.
 That shortfall, along with the more hospitable growing weather and the introduction of seed varieties from St. Louis-based Monsanto Co.
-(MON) and DuPont Co.
-(DD) that make plants mature faster, is transforming Canada’s grain mix, said Danny Blair, a professor of geography at the University of Winnipeg.
+(MON:US) and DuPont Co.
+(DD:US) that make plants mature faster, is transforming Canada’s grain mix, said Danny Blair, a professor of geography at the University of Winnipeg.